-Discussion in 'Lions and Football' started by Dakid_11, Jul 12, 2006.
+Discussion in 'Football, Baseball, and Hockey' started by Dakid_11, Jul 12, 2006.

+You have a point.
 Okay, let the debate continue. :P

 Brown being better may have been true.
 But that was garbage his dad put in his head.

 I've read other message boards and they all say the same thing: "my word, if anyone says emmit is better than Barry I nominate them for expulsion, from life! no explanation necessary" thurman against emmit is a better comparison. thurman (when he remembers his helmet) Smith doesnt deserve to be mentioned in the same class as Barry Sanders.
 My grandma could have rushed for over a 1000 yards per season with the offensive lines that Smith had with him. the only people who think emmit is better than barry are cowboy fans, and theres enough of these losers around that this actually seems like an argument until you put it up on this message board. barry > all!

 Alright, I see you all have your opinions.
 You've made some good points.
 But I'll guaruntee that those pionts can be countered!
 That's what a debate is all about.
 Someone said it would be a waste to come to a Cowboys board to debate but I say you will be given a fair shake!
 BTW, the O-line excuse is a lil weak.
 Heard it a million times so there is a great counter to it.
 You may have to do better Friday if you decide to come over.
 I will also guaruntee that respect will be shown.
 Even though it is a Cowboys board, we want you to come back and feel welcomed.
 We still welcome all from other teams to come over & discuss football.